apakhbari/CheatSheets/Monitoring/Zabbix/zabbix_course.md

 |          By SSH           |               ssh.run[MariaDB.status]         |
 |        System Run         |                system.run[mariadb]            |
 |        UserParameter      |               service.status[mariadb,enabled] |

+- When Item > key is really long, define an aliase for it
 ---

 # Theoretical